Surface, Los Angeles. Transfer Array Exit Point

 Zeraya was already moving.

-No announcement.
-No telegraph.
-The violet crack of displaced space opened and closed in the same fraction of a second, and she came out of it behind the lead soldier's left shoulder with her elbow already driving across his throat.
+The violet crack of displaced space opened and closed in a fraction of a second.
+She came out of it behind the lead soldier's left shoulder with her elbow already driving across his throat.
 She took him down cleanly, controlling the fall, and came up with his sidearm cleared from its holster.

 [Void Step used.
 Mana: 275/310.
 Cooldown: 7 seconds.]

-The second soldier reacted fast — faster than anything in the Tutorial, faster than she'd expected.
+The second soldier reacted fast.
+Faster than anything in the Tutorial, faster than she had expected.
 He stepped into her range with his hands up in a blocking formation.
 She cracked through two feet of space directly inside his guard and drove the heel of her palm into his chin.
 He sat down hard.

 [Void Step used.
 Mana: 240/310.
 Cooldown: 7 seconds.]